kubernetes-sigs/cluster-api/docs/book/src/tasks/automated-machine-management/healthchecking.md

   - type: Ready
     status: "False"
     timeout: 300s
+  # Conditions to check on Machines, if any condition is matched for the duration of its timeout, the Machine is considered unhealthy
+  unhealthyMachineConditions:
+  - type: Ready
+    status: "False"
+    timeout: 300s
 ```

 Use this example as the basis for defining a MachineHealthCheck for control plane nodes managed via